rlpacheco/abseff_R/README.md

 "Base 1000"

-"The baseline risk with control group is 140 per 1000"
+"The risk with control group is 140 per 1000"

 "The anticipated absolute effects is 204 per 1000 (95% CI = 176 to 233 )."